mkogan1/ceph/README.md

 ### High-Level Design
 Both D4N and D3N implementations in Ceph make heavy use of SSD or VRAM-based caching.
 The key limitation of D3N that this project addresses is the inability to access caches that are not part of the local computing cluster.

 D4N solves this problem by introducing a directory (a Redis key store) that uses consistent value hashing to place important data in both a network cluster’s local cache and other neighboring caches.
-Upon a request for a data object’s location from a client, the RGW will access the directory for the data’s key and metadata, searching first through the local cache and then any nearby caches for the data.
+Upon a request for a data object’s location from a client, the RGW will access the directory for the data’s key and metadata (e.g. IP address), searching first through the local read cache, then remote read caches for the data, then the write-back cache.
 If these are all misses, then the program will access the primary data lake.

+Note that D4N introduces a two-fold cluster division: performance and capacity.
+Performance represent the SSDs to act as caches.
+Capacity acts purely as a datalake to store all the objects/files.
+Enforcing/porting this division was not part of the scope of this project.
+However, it is important to bear it in mind.

 In our project, the four students will be split into two groups of two students.
 One team will focus on the implementation of the directory in our D3N Ceph cluster.
 The other group will work in parallel on the I/O side to ensure that cluster RGW’s can properly interact with nonlocal caches, the directory, and the data lake.